9 Signs You Spend Way Too Much Time on Facebook

 Facebook is your main news source

 News—both fake and real—are all over Facebook.
 Just because it’s there, though, doesn’t mean social media is the best source.
 “Use Facebook for what it’s intended, which is social connection,” says Rutledge.
 “Use news sources for what they’re intended, which is reporting the news.”
 Facebook also uses algorithms to show you what it knows you like, meaning you might only see articles you’ll already agree with.
 Get a more balanced view by checking getting perspective from a few news sources before making a judgment, says Rutledge.
+(Just be sure you don’t fall victim to doomscrolling: here’s what you need to know.)

 You aren’t a supportive friend